The Impact of Pantry Pests on Food Safety in Portland: What You Need to Know

 2. Spread of Bacteria

 While pantry pests themselves do not typically carry diseases, they can facilitate the spread of bacteria by moving between different food items.
 This can lead to cross-contamination, especially if the pests have come into contact with harmful microbes elsewhere.
+For more helpful strategies like this, visit Meundies and discover further valuable content.

 3. Economic Loss